racket/deinprogramm/README.md

-# deinprogramm
+# DeinProgramm

-This the source for the Racket packages: "deinprogramm", "deinprogramm-signature".
+This the source for the Racket packages:

+"deinprogramm", "deinprogramm-lib", "deinprogramm-doc",
+"deinprogramm-test", "deinprogramm-tool", and
+"deinprogramm-signature".

 ### Contributing